IonaBoulton/-GEOL0069-XAI-Deforestation_Detection_in_Rond-nia-Brazil-Random-Forest-Classification-and-TreeSHAP/README.md

 </p>

 <p align="center">
-  <b>Figure 10 — Full-Scene Deforestation Prediction Map, Rondônia 2019–2022.</b><br>
+  <b>Figure 14 -</b> Full-Scene Deforestation Prediction Map, Rondônia 2019 to 2022.
-  Green = stable forest · Red = deforested (2019–22) · Grey = no data (cloud/shadow masked).<br>
+  Green = stable forest, Red = deforested (2019 to 2022), Grey = no data (cloud/shadow masked).
-  Left: full tile overview (Forest: 10,069 km² · Deforested: 1,391 km²).
-Right: central 6×6 km crop clearly resolving the fishbone deforestation pattern along the BR-364 road network.
+  Left: full tile overview (Forest: 10,069 km², Deforested: 1,391 km²).
+Right: central 6 x 6 km crop clearly resolving the fishbone deforestation pattern along the BR-364 road network.
 </p>

-The Experiment B model is applied to the full ~10,980 × 10,980 pixel Sentinel-2 tile in 2,048-pixel windows to stay within Colab's RAM limit.
+The Experiment B model is applied to the full 10,980 x 10,980 pixel Sentinel-2 tile in 2,048-pixel windows to stay within Colab's RAM limit.
 The prediction map identifies **1,391 km²** of forest loss across the tile between 2019 and 2022, against 10,069 km² of stable forest.
-The central crop (Figure 10, right) clearly resolves the fishbone deforestation pattern — clearing strips extending perpendicularly from road spines — that is the defining spatial signature of colonisation-era land clearance in Rondônia (Roberts et al., 2002).
-Applying a tropical forest carbon density of 150 tC/ha and a CO₂ conversion factor of 3.67, the mapped loss area represents approximately **≈20.87 Mt CO₂ at risk** — equivalent to the annual emissions of several million cars, stored in forest that no longer exists.
+The central crop clearly resolves the fishbone deforestation pattern, clearing strips extending perpendicularly from road spines, that is the defining spatial signature of colonisation-era land clearance in Rondônia (Roberts et al., 2002).
+Applying a tropical forest carbon density of 150 tC/ha and a CO₂ conversion factor of 3.67, the mapped loss area represents approximately **20.87 Mt CO₂ at risk**, equivalent to the annual emissions of several million cars, stored in forest that no longer exists.

 ---